 Divekick Review

 The core of Divekick comes from gauging your opponent, trying to create an opening by feinting and dodging.
-It’s an incredibly simple system, but requires dedication and precision to master.
-Every hit results in a KO, the first person to win five rounds is declared the winner.
-Scoring a head shot will temporarily stun your opponent at the onset of the next round.
-Pressing both buttons simultaneously in the air or on the ground activate special abilities, such as increased dive speed or altered kick angle.
+It's an incredibly simple system but requires dedication and precision to master.
+Every hit results in a KO, and the first person to win five rounds is declared the winner.
+Scoring a headshot will temporarily stun your opponent at the onset of the next round.
+Pressing both buttons simultaneously in the air or on the ground activates special abilities, such as increased dive speed or altered kick angle.
 Moving backwards requires you to kick while still on the ground, as jumping only launches characters vertically in the air with no horizontal movement until kick is used.
-Cheap deaths are frustrating and occasionally your foot will appear to go right through an opponent without it registering as a knockout.
+Cheap deaths are frustrating, and occasionally your foot will appear to go right through an opponent without it registering as a knockout.

 Simply Put